XHOCA-FM

-XHOCA-FM is a radio station on 89.7 FM in Oaxaca, Oaxaca, serving the capital city of Oaxaca de Juárez.
-It is owned by Grupo ACIR and carries its Amor romantic music format.
+XHOCA-FM is a radio station on 89.7 FM in Oaxaca de Juárez, Oaxaca, Mexico.
+It carries the Los 40 pop format from Radiópolis.

 History

 XHOCA received its concession in October 1992; the concession was originally awarded to José Antonio Ibarra Fariña, part of the Ibarra family that founded Grupo ACIR.

 In 2017, XHOCA picked up the Amor format previously on XHIU-FM 105.7, ditching the grupera La Comadre format.
+Amor ran on XHOCA until October 31, 2023.
+On December 1, 2023, XHOCA adopted the Los 40 pop brand (previously on XHYN-FM 102.9) under new operators.